Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter5.md

 ![](resources/Ch5/32.png)

-To add the python plugin, you simply move an appropriate named folder structure containing the python modules into the directory:
+To add the python plugin, you simply move an appropriate named folder structure containing the python modules into the following directory:

 ![](resources/Ch5/33.png)